 Additionally, mobile homes should have lamps that generate ultraviolet radiation.
 This kills harmful bacteria, organisms, and viruses.

 During this pandemic period, most people are forced to quarantine and work from home.
 Ofcourse, some people will still spend some days of the week in the office, while others may never step foot in the office again.

 More attention must, therefore, be given to the arrangement of the workplace in your mobile home.
 The spatial organization is set to change.

 The space for working at home won’t be just some desk with an office chair in the corner of your room.
-Now it’ll be a completely separate room with large windows, comfortable furniture and blackout curtains.
+Now it will be a completely separate room with large windows, comfortable furniture, and blackout curtains.

 Increase in Urban Farming